Trithereon/project-knights-travails/src/brainstorm.md

 Idea: I probably need recursion, where I select the Math.min() of multiple values.
 I did that for the BST, except I was choosing the Math.max() returned value in my recursive calls.

 - However, the instructions say to avoid thinking about this as a tree, but more as a graph.

+- Need to have a function that generates a list of valid moves, based on current position.